Are you looking for information on the best beaches in Key West, Florida? You’ve come to the right place!

 Fort Zachary Taylor Historic State Park Beach

-If snorkeling and civil war castles aren’t enough for you the park also has two trails to explore, the Sand Hog Trail and the Fort View Trail.
-Make sure you bring walking shoes with you.
+If snorkeling and Civil War castles aren’t enough for you, the park also has two trails to explore: the Sand Hog Trail and the Fort View Trail.
+Make sure you bring walking shoes with you!

 It’s lined with beautiful palm trees and has a shoreline that slopes gradually, meaning you can wade out into the water quite far.

 It is free to enter and parking is free along the boulevard.
 Smathers Beach opens from 7 am to 11 pm daily.

 If you like your Key West beaches a little bit more laid back then Clarence S. Higgs Memorial Beach Park might be perfect for you.
 It is adjacent to the Waldorf Astoria Casa Marina Resort and just a short walk from Smathers Beach.
 The beach has fine white sand, shallow water and is surrounded by tropical vegetation.

 The C.B.
-Harvey Rest Beach Park where the beach is located features the only shore-accessible underwater marine park in the United States.
-It’s also the end of the Florida Keys Overseas Heritage Trail.
-And you can also find monuments dedicated to the 19th-century slave cemetery located on the site.
+Harvey Rest Beach Park, in which Higgs Beach is located, features the only shore-accessible underwater marine park in the United States.
+It’s also the end of the Florida Keys Overseas Heritage Trail, the 106-mile paved rail-trail.

-Admission is free as is parking and you can pull up close to the beach to unload.
+Admission is free, as is parking, and you can pull up close to the beach to unload.

-It’ gets its name because it is situated at the southernmost end of the island and therefore is the closest to Cuba.
+It gets its name because it is situated at the southernmost end of the island and therefore is the closest to Cuba.